Managing Applied Overlays

 # Interactive selectionrepoverlay remove --interactive

 # Preview what would be removedrepoverlay remove my-overlay --dry-runRemoving an overlay deletes its symlinks (or copies), cleans up the git exclude entries, and removes the state files.
+If exclude cleanup fails, managed files and state are still removed where practical, but the command exits non-zero so you can repair .git/info/exclude.

 Switching overlays